Some think I’m upset, others think I’m an asshole… when really, I’m just talking!

 If you’re being triggered by my speaking timbre, and subsequently responding not to the words – These are your emotions, not mine!
 That being said, it is MY voice.

 This brings me to transference.
 This happens when an emotional experience (usually from childhood) is triggered, and then applied to a current experience.
 I get this a lot, it can be confusing.

-When one experiences the redirection of past feelings towards a new situation – these feelings are not necessarily representative of the current situation!
-But rather are representative of the the past emotional state being triggered.
+When one experiences the redirection of past feelings towards a new situation, these feelings are not necessarily representative of the current situation!
+But rather a representative of the past emotional state being triggered.
 And then I think about how few people are aware it can happen, or is happening.